adityanarayan2021/Books/README.md

 **Endpoint: `https://books-eysv.onrender.com/books/getBookById/:id` (GET)**

-Retrieve a specific book from the library by providing its `id` as a parameter.
+-Retrieve a specific book from the library by providing its `id` as a parameter.

 **Request Example:**